MileHacker Logo

 Language Barriers: Significant

 Russian is the predominant and enforced language in public life, administration, and education within DPR-controlled territories.
 While Ukrainian was historically spoken, its public use has diminished.
 Local residents may have limited Proficiency in english, especially outside of pre-conflict tourist-oriented sectors which no longer exist.
-This makes a significant language barrier for most international visitors.
+This creates a significant language barrier for most international visitors.
 There are no dedicated translation services for travelers, and relying on translation apps for sensitive conversations is not advisable.

 Linguistic Environment